cambiumteam/pinning_service/README.md

 ### Resolver

 A [resolver](https://docs.regen.network/modules/data/01_concepts.html#resolver) is used to retrieve data that has been stored off chain and anchored on chain.
 The pinning service can be used to retrieve the data it has anchored on-chain.
-Graph data that is provided by the resolver can be requested in different serialization formats.
+Graph data that is provided by the resolver can be requested in multiple serialization formats.

 ### Indexer